teocot/CarAPI-DotNet-EF/README.md

 # CarAPI

-## You can see teh app running at: https://carapi-avaefycvc9a6bgbw.australiasoutheast-01.azurewebsites.net/
+### You can see the app running at: https://carapi-avaefycvc9a6bgbw.australiasoutheast-01.azurewebsites.net/

 - This is an ASP.NET Core web application using Entity Framework Core
 - It uses an **in-memory database**.
 No external setup required—just clone and run!